TarVuo/TarVuo/README.md

 - 👋 Hi, I’m @TarVuo
-- 👀 I’m interested in coding
+- 👀 I’m interested in testing (auto and manual)
-- 🌱 I’m currently learning coding
+- 🌱 I’m currently learning testing
 - 💞️ I’m looking to collaborate on ?
 - 📫 How to reach me ...